Evening bike tour in Bangkok, Thailand

 An experienced English speaking, local leader will host you on this trip who is well spoken, very well informed, and charming.
 Our leaders are often cited as being the main highlight of the tour.
 We use local leaders who have a passion for their country and are always well informed on topics ranging from history, politics, cuisine and importantly local customs and cultures.
 Our leaders will take pride in introducing you to every aspect of their country.

-This tour is guaranteed for a minimum of just 1 traveller.
-And we limit the group size to only 10 travellers so that you get all the attention you want in an intimate group.
+This tour is guaranteed for a minimum of just 2 travellers.
+We limit the group size to only 6 travellers, due to the intimate nature of the dinner experience, and so that you get all the attention you want in a small group.

 We have a range of kids sized bikes, tag-alongs and child seats so there's no reason to leave the kids at the hotel.
 And to help families we offer discounts to all children aged 15 years and below: Ages 0 to 4 years - 50% off / Ages 5 to 12 years - 30% off / Ages 13 to 15 years - 10% off